aws-samples/eb-tomcat-snakes/src/.ebextensions/inactive/https.md

 The method requires a managed certificate created with [AWS Certificate Manager (ACM)](https://console.aws.amazon.com/acm) or uploaded to IAM.

 ### To enable client-to-AWS HTTPS
+1. Copy `https-lbterminate.config` and `https-lbterminate-listener.config` into `src/.ebextensions` and move `http-healthcheckurl.config` into `src/.ebextensions/inactive`.
-1. Modify `https-lbterminate.config` with the ARN of your certificate:
+2. Modify `https-lbterminate.config` with the ARN of your certificate:

         - namespace:  aws:elb:loadbalancer
           option_name:  SSLCertificateId
           value:  arn:aws:acm:us-east-1:#############:certificate/############
-2. Modify `https-lbterminate.config` with the ID of your VPC (default or custom):
+3. Modify `https-lbterminate.config` with the ID of your VPC (default or custom):

         loadbalancersg:
           Type: AWS::EC2::SecurityGroup
           Properties:
             GroupDescription: load balancer security group
             VpcId: vpc-########

-3. Move `https-lbterminate.config` and `https-lbterminate-listener.config` into `src/.ebextensions` and move `http-healthcheckurl.config` into `src/.ebextensions/inactive`.
 4. Build and deploy.

 ## Terminate HTTPS at the load balancer with HTTPS on the backend (end-to-end encryption)
 The method requires a managed certificate (for the load balancer), as well as a signed public certificate and the private key used to sign the certificate for the instances on the backend.
 This method is more secure but requires additional configuration.
 You can use a managed certificate for the front end, and a self signed certificate for the backend.

 ### To enable end-to-end HTTPS
+1. Copy `https-lbterminate.config`, `https-lbreencrypt.config` and `https-instance.config` into `src/.ebextensions` and move `http-healthcheckurl.config` into `src/.ebextensions/inactive`.
-1. Modify `https-lbterminate.config` with the ARN of your certificate:
+2. Modify `https-lbterminate.config` with the ARN of your certificate:

         - namespace:  aws:elb:loadbalancer
           option_name:  SSLCertificateId
           value:  arn:aws:acm:us-east-1:#############:certificate/############
-2. Modify `https-lbterminate.config` with the ID of your VPC (default or custom):
+3. Modify `https-lbterminate.config` with the ID of your VPC (default or custom):

         loadbalancersg:
           Type: AWS::EC2::SecurityGroup